glixx/QPiano/doc/courses/README.md

-# Piano Booster Music
+# QPiano Music

-These pieces of music have been created to work with _PianoBooster_ and have the creative commons copyright.
+These pieces of music have been created to work with _QPiano_ and have the creative commons copyright.
-All the music is available [here](https://github.com/captnfab/PianoBooster/raw/master/music/BoosterMusicBooks.zip).
+All the music is available [here](https://github.com/glixx/QPiano/raw/master/music/BoosterMusicBooks.zip).

 _Please add to the music on this page  - everyone can help._ For more information see this [forum post](http://piano-booster.2625608.n2.nabble.com/Creating-music-for-PianoBooster-using-MMA-Everyone-can-help-td4167350.html).